dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/valuation-techniques.md

 Question: How do organizational policies influence the choice of valuation techniques?
 A: They dictate the social media strategy for the organization
 B: Specific factors like minimum NPV or ROI might be mandated by policy
-C: They have no influence on the choice of valuation techniques
+C: They have no influence on the choice of valuation techniques in business analysis
-D: They solely focus on the aesthetic aspects of the project
+D: They solely focus on the aesthetic aspects of the project or solution
 Answer: B
 Explanation: Organizational policies can significantly influence the choice of valuation techniques, as specific factors like a minimum Net Present Value (NPV) or Return on Investment (ROI) might be mandated by policy, necessitating an understanding of these techniques and their implications.